You Won't Believe These Identity Theft Horror Stories

 How to protect yourself from a data breach:

-Unfortunately, there’s not much you can do to protect your sensitive data once it’s stored with a company.
-Instead, the best approach is to limit the amount of information you provide to companies.
-Be especially careful with who you give sensitive data to, such as your Social Security number (SSN) or banking information.
+The best approach is to limit the amount of information you provide to companies.
+Be especially careful with where you share your Social Security number (SSN) or banking information.

 Then, keep an eye on your credit report for suspicious activity.
-You’re allowed a free credit report check (from Experian, Equifax, and TransUnion) every year on AnnualCreditReport.com.
+You’re allowed a free credit report check (from each of the three credit bureaus — Experian, Equifax, and TransUnion) every year on AnnualCreditReport.com.

 Or better yet, sign up for a credit monitoring service.
 These services constantly monitor your credit file, bank account, credit cards, and more for signs of fraud.